The 2021 MLB season is back! But blackouts are still here.

 Bypass MLB blackouts with a VPN

-Major League Baseball fans in the United States who bought MLB.tv subscriptions are feeling betrayed by the fact that they can’t watch all the games promised to them due to live blackouts if they are traveling out of state.
-MLB.com’s own website claims subscribers, who pay $25 per month or $120 per year, can “watch every out-of-market game regular season game live or on demand on over 400 supported devices.”
+Major League Baseball fans in the United States who bought MLB.tv subscriptions feel betrayed by the fact that they can’t watch all the games promised to them due to live blackouts.
+MLB.com’s own website claims subscribers, who pay $25 per month or $120 per year, can “watch every out-of-market game regular season game live or on-demand on over 400 supported devices.”

-Scroll down to the fine print, however, and the reality is quite different.
-Fans have expressed anger toward MLB.tv that many games are region-locked due to local licensing restrictions, forcing them to buy a cable or satellite TV subscription in order to watch.
+However, scroll down to the fine print, and the reality is quite different.
+Fans have expressed anger toward MLB.tv that many games are region-locked due to local licensing restrictions, forcing them to buy a cable or satellite TV subscription to watch.
 According to MLB.tv’s blackout policy:

 “All live games streamed on any MLB.TV product and available through MLB.com At Bat are subject to local, regional or national blackouts.
 Except for certain MLB regular season and Postseason games as described below or in certain MLB Club home television territories for which MLBAM may offer in-market subscription Services, all live games will be blacked out in each applicable Club’s home television territory.
 If a game is blacked out in an area, it is not available for live game viewing through MLB.TV.”

 Luckily, there’s a workaround.
-A VPN, or virtual private network, reroutes all of a device’s internet traffic through a location of the user’s choosing.
-Fans can make it look as though they are watching from a different state or even country in order to bypass the blackout.
-Good VPNs usually require a monthly subscription fee, but it’s far cheaper than buying cable TV.
+A VPN, or Virtual Private Network, reroutes all of a device’s internet traffic through a location of the user’s choosing.
+Fans can make it look like they are watching from a different state or country to bypass the blackout.
+Good VPNs usually require a monthly subscription fee, but it’s cheaper than buying cable TV.

 What is a live blackout, exactly?

 These content rights often bar MLB.tv subscribers from watching the teams they care about most–the ones closest to them.
-Both the home and visiting teams’ broadcasts are blacked out in their respective regions.
+The home and visiting teams’ broadcasts are blacked out in their respective regions.

-Whenever a fan goes to watch a game on a web browser or on the MLB.tv app, the app or website checks the device’s IP address.
+Whenever a fan goes to watch a game on a web browser or the MLB.tv app, the app or website checks the device’s IP address.
 The IP address is used to determine the viewer’s location.
-If that viewer falls within the blackout region, the live stream is blocked.
+The live stream is blocked if that viewer falls within the blackout region.
 Instead of a live stream, you’ll get one of the following error messages:

 - “We’re sorry.
 The broadcasters’ required blackout checks cannot be performed at this time.
 Please try again in a few moments.”